 So again, if you are not in dire need of collecting until you turn 70, we would recommend waiting to apply.

-Whether you’re seeking Social Security Disability benefits or Long Term Disability benefits, the lawyers of Montagna Klein Camden can help.
+Whether you’re seeking Social Security Disability benefits or Long Term Disability benefits, the lawyers of Montagna Law can help.
 Our social security disability lawyers have been representing disabled individuals before the Social Security Administration for years.
 We work on a contingency fee basis, meaning that we don’t get paid unless you win your case.

 Give us a call: 877-622-8100.